Rental Property Insurance for Landlords: Costs & Coverage 2023

 - Work with the agent to ensure the policy you’re looking for will match your business needs and cover any potential expenses you may encounter while renting out your property.

 Note that each carrier has a different approach to assessing risk.
-Some may find that insuring a building with a long-term tenant is less risky than insuring a homeshare property, such as Airbnb and Vrbo.
+Some may find that insuring a building with a long-term tenant is less risky than insuring a homeshare property you list on Airbnb and Vrbo.

 Frequently Asked Questions (FAQs)

-Generally, a homeowners policy on a rental property, also known as landlord insurance or rental property insurance, is 20% to 30% more than on a primary residence.
-This varies based on several factors, including the type of property you own, the area where the property is located, discounts available, and costs to replace the property.
+Generally, a homeowners policy on a rental property, also known as landlord insurance or rental property insurance, is 20% to 30% more than the cost of coverage on a primary residence.
+This varies based on several factors, including the type of property you own, the area where the property is located, discounts available, and estimated costs to replace the property.
 The level of coverage can also impact the premium.

 A landlord insurance policy will usually cover the dwelling or property, loss of rental income protection, and liability protection and losses classified as “acts of God,” like thunderstorms, blizzards, and hurricanes.
 Depending on eligibility, the landlord policy may have additional options like flood insurance.

-Yes, a landlord can require you to have renters insurance.
-If they do, then it needs to be stated in the lease.
+Yes, you can require that your tenants have renters insurance.
+If you do, then the requirement must be stated in the lease.
 Renters insurance protects the tenant’s personal items from theft, property damage, leaks, acts of nature, and so on.
 Keep in mind that the landlord’s insurance policy does not protect the tenant’s personal items.

-Yes, you can usually deduct the premiums, such as fire, theft, and flood insurance, you pay for your rental property insurance, but it is best to consult with your tax professional for specific deductions.
+Yes, you can usually deduct the premiums (e.g., fire, theft, and flood insurance) you pay for your rental property insurance, but it is best to consult with your tax professional for specific deductions.
 For more information on specific rental property deductions, check out our in-depth guide to rental property tax deductions, which includes a free worksheet to make your calculations easier.

 Bottom Line